Establishment of the Virginia Code Commission

 Today, the Commission's duties, set out in Chapter 15 (§ 30-145 et seq.) of Title 30 of the Code of Virginia, include:

 - Annually supervising the codification of the statutes after each session of the General Assembly.
+For more information on the Commission's codification practices, click here.

 - Revising and recodifying individual titles of the Code of Virginia.